Fall 2022: RickThomas.Net Becomes LifeOverCoffee.Com

 Listen to the podcast

-Her deeper insecurity is born out of something that Jack did not cause, which is why he sees her questions and accusations as a burden.
-Rather than discerning Shelley as an opportunity to shepherd, he responds by drifting farther from her, which puts their marriage in an unresolvable, circular trap.
+Biff and Mable married 13 years ago.
+Most of those years were difficult.
+Mable struggles with insecurity, which has played out in their marriage by her keeping tabs on Biff.
+He calls her a nag.
+Her more habituated insecurity is born out of something that Biff did not cause, which is why Biff sees her questions and accusations as a burden.
+Rather than discerning Mable as an opportunity to shepherd, he responds by drifting farther from her, which puts their marriage in an unresolvable, circular trap.

 What men want

 To answer these questions, you have to go back to God’s original design for Adam and Eve and how the effects of sin altered His intent.
 The Lord made Adam for Himself (Genesis 2:7).
 He created Adam in His image (leader) and gave him things to do (work).
 It was a perfect world from Adam’s perspective.
 He basked in the glory of the Lord and spent his time doing things for God.